White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-06-Hack-The-Box:-Devel.md

 Looks like just the session id and our IP address.

-We run the exploit, get a shell, and if we run the command **getuid** we see that we have sucuesffuly rooted this machine.
+We run the exploit, get a shell, and if we run the command **getuid** we see that we have successfully rooted this machine.

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/no-sessions.png "an image title")